State of M&A Data Rooms — Q1 2026 Read the report →

 • Buyer-by-buyer isolation.

-• Counsel/advisor access split from bidder access.
+• Counsel and advisor access split from bidder access.

-Phase 3: Exclusivity / confirmatory
+Phase 3: Exclusivity / Confirmatory

 • Controlled release of high-confidential folders.